Swiss Science Center Technorama: Spielzeugeisenbahn-Sammlung Bommer

 That section houses the model train collection Spielzeugeisenbahn-Sammlung Bommer of miniature rarities, that was established in February 2004.
 The exhibition offers an extended exploration of tinplate toy nostalgia and its curiosities, many of them dating from the period around 1900 AD.
 Technorama claims to be the home to the world's greatest toy train collection, the Dr. Bommer Toy Train Foundation, that provides a technically and historically important view of the development of rail transportation in Switzerland.
+In the Swiss inventory of cultural property of national and regional significance the museum respectively the Spielzeugeisenbahn-Sammlung Bommer is listed as a Class A object of national importance.

-AdventureRooms Technorama
+AdventureRooms (permanently closed)

 In 2017, Technorama opened an escape room in collaboration with AdventureRooms, called AdventureRooms Technorama.
 The two games, Spectrum and Continuum, featured puzzles based on scientific and technological phenomena.
 Although AdventureRooms Technorama was located in the same building as the Swiss Science Center Technorama and could be visited separately, it was permanently closed in 2023.

+Special exhibitions

+Test exhibition You Decide

+The test exhibition about decision making was openend in spring of 2025.
+The exhibition explores phenomena of psychology and decision theory.
+The exhibitions was opened and made public as work in progress.
+It is contiously being developed while including visitor feedback.
+Finalised exhibits' assembly instructions are published as Open Source online.

+Temporary exhibition Sound Worlds

+One area of the Technorama is dedicated to temporary exhibitions that change every two to four years.
+The current exhibition Sound Worlds was opened in March 2025 following the Mirror Worlds exhibition.
+The exhibition shows acoustic phenomena.

 Technorama Outdoors

 Technorama Outdoors, part of the Swiss Science Center Technorama, offers an immersive scientific experience in a natural setting.
 Opened in 2020, it features interactive exhibits like the large bridge, water installations demonstrating hydrodynamic principles, and wind exhibits exploring aerodynamic effects.
 This expansive area encourages hands-on exploration and learning through engaging with natural elements and scientific phenomena, enhancing the educational experience found within Technorama's indoor exhibits.